sebastiaanbrand/ft-2-quantum-sat/README.md

 ## Example usage

+The complete documentation can be found [here](https://neasqc.github.io/ft-2-quantum-sat/).
+Below an example showing the main usage is given.

 The `example.py` file loads a number of fault trees from XML files in the Open-PSA Model Exchange Format and computes minimal cut sets.
 An example script is given below.

 ```python